MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/01-r-plotting.md

 ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.
 ~~~
 {: .output}

+> ## `read_csv` vs. `read.csv`
+>
+> When you began typing the `read_csv` command, a very similarly named function, `read.csv`, may have popped up.
+These commands both do the same thing - they read in data from .csv files.
+The `read.csv` function is from "base" R (the packages and code that is automatically loaded), while `read_csv` is from the `readr` package in the tidyverse.
+They are very similar and are often interchangeable.
+The way they print data tables in the console is different, though, as is how they handle messier data tables.
+In later lessons, these functions **won't** be interchangeable for us.
+So to keep us consistent, please confirm that you are using `read_csv`.
+>
+{: .callout}

 Look at the "Environment" tab.
 Here you will see a list of all the objects you've created or imported during your R session.
 Do you see an object called `sample_data`?
 Click on the small table to the right of `sample_data` to View our dataset.
 This is a quick way to browse your data to make sure everything looks like it has been imported correctly.